awmanoj/awmanoj.github.io/_posts/2016-09-03-using-consul-watch-and-git.md

 > If empty (no change) then don't do anything else trigger your alert mechanism with the output of `git diff` command (e.g. mail, [slack](https://api.slack.com/incoming-webhooks), [mattermost](https://docs.mattermost.com/developer/webhooks-incoming.html) etc.)

-* Now that the alert is already sent - do following to commit the new change locally.
+* Now that the alert is already sent - commit the new change locally.

 {% highlight bash %}
 $ git add kvs.txt